-A few final tips I think are worthy of mentioned:
+A few final tips I think are worthy of mention:

-- Keep you dough as cold as can be to make handling easier, don’t be afraid of returning to the fridge to firm up if needed
+- Keep your dough as cold as can be to make handling easier, don’t be afraid of returning to the fridge to firm up if needed.

 - When making the creme pat, it is worth using a timer for the minute of high heat whisking to ensure you don’t over estimate it and risk scrambling the eggs – don’t be scared, it’s easier than it sounds!

 - Definitely preheat your oven for this one (using an oven thermometer) – if the temp isn’t high enough, you won’t get the characteristic brown blisters on top.
 If you have a fan oven, this is the time to use it as it will give you that characteristic burnished top to the custard and pastry.